 This year’s theme

-The church in America right now is traveling through waters that are difficult to navigate: civil unrest, political upheaval, and social division continue to rise—all on the heels of a global pandemic.
-How should pastors advise their congregation to respond to those who are taking a public stand against racism?
+The 21st-century American church is navigating difficult waters: civil unrest, political upheaval, and social division continue to rise, all on the heels of a global pandemic.
+How should pastors advise their congregation to minister in these tumultuous times?
 What should the church think about the broad spectrum of current social agendas?
-What practical things do believers need to know in order to be sensitive to public concerns and express love to everyone in their communities, while still holding forth the truth?
+Practically, what must believers know to be sensitive to public concerns and express love to everyone in their communities, while still holding forth the truth?

 This year’s theme, “Community in Crisis: Ministering in the Midst of Social Turmoil,” will seek to address all of these issues and more from a biblical perspective.

-While the lecture series normally features a seminary professor or independent scholar/author, the unusual times the church finds itself in call for practical wisdom from experienced leaders.
+While the lecture series normally features a seminary professor or independent scholar/author, the unusual times in which the church finds itself call for practical wisdom from experienced leaders.
 This year’s speakers have a combined total of over 55 years of experience serving in inner-city communities.

 Lee Ormiston is the founding pastor of Family Baptist Church in downtown Minneapolis, where he has served over 25 years.
 He has a Master of Arts in Biblical Studies from Central Baptist Theological Seminary and a Doctor of Sacred Ministries from Northland Baptist Bible College.